heyx3/Bplus.jl/README.md

 # Build

 The code itself is designed to be platform-agnostic, but I'm a Windows developer and both WFC++ and B+ are Visual Studio 2017 projects, using C++17.
-I haven't actually tested this code on any other platforms.
+I haven't actually tested this code on any other platforms, compilers, or configurations.

+# Organization

+There are currently three projects:
+1. **B+** -- the core engine, built into a dll called *B+.dll*.
+Exists in the "Engine" folder.
+2. **AppTemplate** -- an example of an "App" that uses the engine.
+Exists in the "AppTemplate" folder.
+3. **UnitTests** -- the unit testing project.

 # License